 Who Is Liable for Nursing Home Abuse in Los Angeles?

-When an elderly resident suffers harm in a residential care facility, multiple parties may be responsible.
+Multiple parties may be responsible for injuries and harm that nursing home residents endure.
 Abuse and neglect can result from individual misconduct, poor facility management, or corporate negligence.
-Identifying liability is key to holding the right people accountable.

 Potentially liable parties include:

-- Individual caregivers: Staff members who physically harm, neglect, or financially exploit senior citizens can be held responsible.
+- Individual caregivers: Staff members who physically harm, neglect, or financially exploit senior citizens may bear liability.

-- Facility administrators: Those in charge of hiring, training, and supervising staff can be liable if their failures lead to abuse.
+- Facility administrators: Those in charge of hiring, training, and supervising staff may be liable if their failures lead to abuse.

 - Corporate owners: Many long-term care facilities are owned by large corporations that prioritize profits over patient safety.
 If their policies contribute to neglect, they may face legal consequences.

-- Third–party contractors: Outsourced medical staff, maintenance workers, and other vendors can also be held accountable if their actions cause harm.
+- Third–party contractors: Outsourced medical staff, maintenance workers, and other vendors may also be liable if their actions cause harm.

-What Compensation Can Los Angeles Victims and Their Families Recover?
+What Compensation Can Los Angeles Victims and Their Families Pursue?

 Common damages that may be recovered include:

-- Medical expenses: Covers hospital stays, doctor visits, medications, and therapy needed due to abuse or neglect.
+- Medical expenses: We may pursue reimbursement for medical bills, such as hospital stays, doctor visits, medications, and therapy needed due to abuse or neglect.

-- Pain and suffering: Accounts for the physical pain and emotional distress endured by the dependent adult or elderly resident.
+- Pain and suffering: Non-economic damages may account for the physical pain and emotional distress your loved one experienced and continues to endure.

-- Relocation costs: Many families must move their loved ones to safer Southern California facilities, which can be costly.
+- Relocation costs: Many families must move their loved ones to safer Southern California facilities, which may be costly.

-- Financial losses: Reimburses stolen funds, fraudulent credit card charges, or financial exploitation.
+- Financial losses: Our team of attorneys can seek financial recovery for stolen funds, fraudulent credit card charges, or financial exploitation.

 It is important to note that treble damages only apply in cases of financial elder abuse.
 This means that treble damages will not apply to physical or emotional abuse unless those cases also involve financial exploitation.